Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 • the rocket itself is 15Zh65.

-• "Topol-M" received the designation RT-2PM2, according to international treaties it is designated RS-12M2, in the USA and NATO it was assigned the designation SS-27 Sickle V.
+• “Topol-M” received the designation RT-2PM2, according to international agreements it is designated RS-12M2, in the USA and NATO it was given the designation SS-27 Sickle B.

 The work was greatly hampered by a sharp reduction in funding, the collapse of scientific and industrial ties, and the departure of qualified personnel from the defense industry.
-Those who lived in those years remember what a mess it was (and this is an understatement).
-Nevertheless, on December 20, 1994, the first successful launch from a silo launcher was made at the Plesetsk test site.
+Those who lived in those years remember what a mess it was (and that’s an understatement).
+Nevertheless, on December 20, 1994, the first successful launch from a silo launcher was carried out at the Plesetsk training ground.
 In 1995-1997, launches continued.
 The sixth test launch of the rocket was successfully carried out on December 8, 1998.
-On December 27 of the same year, the first Topol-M in the mine version took up experimental combat duty near Tatishchevo - the converted mines of the UN UR-1 removed from duty were used.
-On December 30, 1998, the first regiment "Topol-M" took up combat duty, do not confuse it is about the mine version.
-In the summer of 2000, the Topol-M mine version was put into service.
-At the end of the development of the mine version, work on the mobile complex was intensified.
+On December 27 of the same year, the first Topol-M in the silo version took up experimental combat duty near Tatishchevo - converted silos of the UN UR-1 removed from duty were used.
+On December 30, 1998, the first Topol-M regiment entered combat duty, do not confuse we're talking about specifically about the mine option.
+In the summer of 2000, the silo version of the Topol-M was put into service.
+After testing of the mine option was completed, work on the mobile complex intensified.

-The missile of the Topol-M complex became the first mass-produced universal ground-based intercontinental missile, while being largely unified with the sea-based RS-30 Bulava.
-Here are a few photos of loading into the mine, the action is very impressive by the way.
-The key word is unified, for the most part, the rocket is associated with a mobile soil complex, as you can see, there is also a silo-based one, the proportions of the ratio are unknown to me, but there will probably be less progress.
+The Topol-M missile became the first mass-produced universal ground-based intercontinental missile, which was largely unified with the RS-30 Bulava. sea-based.
+Here are some photos of loading into the mine; by the way, the action is very impressive.
+The key word is unified, for the most part the rocket is associated with a moving soil complex, as you can see there is also a silo-based system, the proportions of the relationship are unknown to me, but there will probably be less movement.

-Stationary complex "Topol-M" consists of 10 intercontinental ballistic missiles located in stationary mines, under the control of the command unit
+The Topol-M stationary complex consists of 10 intercontinental ballistic missiles located in stationary silos, under the control of a command unit

-On September 20, 2000, the Topol-M mobile version made its first launch.
+On September 20, 2000, the mobile version of the Topol-M made its first launch.
 On December 24, 2004, the mobile Topol-M successfully carried out the last test launch from the Plesetsk cosmodrome - the head of the rocket reached its intended target at the Kura test site in Kamchatka.
-Two years later, in 2006, the first division of mobile Topol-M (three complexes) took up combat duty.
-By the beginning of 2011, according to open sources, 52 mine and 18 Topol-M mobile complexes were on combat duty.
-Serial production of missiles was established by the State Production Association "Botkinsky Zavod", launchers of the mobile version - by the Volgograd Production Association "Barricades".
+Two years later, in 2006, the first division of mobile Topol-M (three complexes) began combat duty.
+By the beginning of 2011, according to open sources, there were 52 mine and 18 mobile Topol-M complexes on combat duty.
+Serial production of missiles was established by the Botkin Plant, and launchers of the mobile version were launched by the Volgograd Production Association "Barricades".

-"According to the START-1 Treaty, the weight, dimensions and some design features of the Topol-M ICBM are severely limited. "
+"According to the START-1 Treaty, the mass, dimensions and some design features Topol-M ICBMs are strictly limited. "

-Intercontinental ballistic missile of light class 15ZH65 has three sustainer solid propellant stages.
-Flight control of the first stage - by turning the central nozzle, the second and third stages - by turning a nozzle partially recessed into the combustion chamber with a folding nozzle nozzle.
-To reduce the mass of the rocket, the hulls of the "cocoon" type stages are made of composite material, and the main engine nozzles are made of carbon-carbon material.
+The 15Zh65 light-class intercontinental ballistic missile has three solid-propellant sustainer stages.
+The flight control of the first stage is by rotating the central nozzle; the second and third stages are controlled by rotating the nozzle partially recessed into the combustion chamber with a folding nozzle tip.
+To reduce the mass of the rocket, the cocoon-type stage casings are made of composite material, and the nozzles of the propulsion engines are made of carbon-carbon material.

-The control system is autonomous inertial, based on an on-board digital computer of increased productivity and a gyro-stabilized platform, with improved accuracy characteristics of command gyroscopic instruments.
+The control system is an autonomous inertial one, based on an on-board digital computer of increased performance and a gyro-stabilized platform, with improved accuracy characteristics of the command gyroscopic devices.
 An element base with increased reliability and resistance to the damaging factors of a nuclear explosion was used.
-A protective coating is applied to the outer surface of the rocket body, a special coating with a high content of rare earth elements is applied to the body of the sealed instrument compartment, the cable network is completely shielded and protected.
+A protective coating is applied to the outer surface of the rocket body, a special coating with a high content of rare earth elements is applied to the body of the sealed instrument compartment, and the cable network is completely shielded and protected.

-Photo complex of the 5th generation RT-2PM2 "Topol-M" loading a ballistic missile into the mine, charge delivery range 11,000 km
+Photo complex of the 5th generation RT-2PM2 “Topol-M loading a ballistic missile into a silo, charge delivery range 11,000 km

-The missile was adopted with a monoblock detachable warhead with a high-speed thermonuclear warhead with a capacity of 550 kt in TNT equivalent.
-The complex of means of overcoming missile defense includes passive and active decoys, as well as means of distorting characteristics.
-At the same time, false targets that are difficult to distinguish from a warhead in various ranges of electromagnetic radiation in the extra-atmospheric, transitional and significant part of the atmospheric section of the descending branch of the trajectory are not selected by the radar with super resolution.
+The missile is equipped with a monoblock detachable warhead with a high-speed thermonuclear warhead with a capacity of 550 kt in TNT equivalent.
+The complex of means for overcoming missile defense includes passive and active decoys, as well as means of distorting characteristics.
+At the same time, false targets that are difficult to distinguish from the warhead in various ranges of electromagnetic radiation in the extra-atmospheric, transitional and significant part of the atmospheric section of the descending branch of the trajectory are not selected by super-resolution radars.
 The means of distorting the characteristics of the warhead are a radio-absorbing coating (combined with a heat-shielding coating), aerosols that create infrared radiation, and active radio interference generators.
 Among the possible missile defense systems, weapons based on new principles were also taken into account - for example, nuclear-pumped lasers.
-It is delivered and stored in a transport and launch container (TPK), in launchers 15P765-35 or 15P765-60 and a unified command post of high security type 15V222, also installed in the mine on a shock-absorbing suspension.
+It is supplied and stored in a transport and launch container (TPC), in launchers 15P765-35 or 15P765-60 and a unified high-security command post of type 15V222, also installed in the mine on a shock-absorbed suspension.

-Photo of Topol M of the stationary complex, Topol-M "unified with the sea-based Bulava missile, their competitor" Sineva "
+Photo of the Topol M stationary complex, Topol-M is unified with the sea-based Bulava missile, their competitor Sineva

-The rocket of the mobile ground missile system is placed in a high-strength fiberglass TPK, structurally similar to a metal one.
-The base for the autonomous launcher 15U175 of the soil complex was a special all-wheel drive eight-axle chassis MZKT-79221 (MAZ-7922) with an 800-horsepower diesel engine and six swivel pairs of wheels.
-The chassis is characterized by increased cross-country ability, good agility (turning radius 18 m with a vehicle length of 22 m).
-The partial hanging system allows you to deploy the launcher on soft soils.
-The installation is equipped with navigation equipment of increased accuracy, camouflage in various ranges.
-Also, a mobile command post and a combat duty support vehicle are made on off-road wheeled chassis.
+The missile of the mobile ground missile system is housed in a high-strength fiberglass TPK, structurally similar to the metal one.
+The basis for the autonomous launcher 15U175 of the ground complex was a special all-wheel drive eight-axle chassis MZKT-79221 (MAZ-7922) with an 800-horsepower diesel engine and six rotating pairs of wheels.
+The chassis is characterized by increased cross-country ability and good agility (turning radius 18 m with a vehicle length of 22 m).
+The partial suspension system allows the launcher to be deployed on soft soils.
+The installation is equipped with high-precision navigation equipment and camouflage equipment in various ranges.
+Also, a mobile command post and a combat duty support vehicle are built on all-terrain wheeled chassis.

-In the mine version, in metal TPKs, they are installed in the existing mines of missiles removed from combat duty.
+In the silo version, metal TPKs are installed in existing missile silos that are being removed from combat duty.

 1. Starting weight, kg: 47100